GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/01.301-310/06.Jesus-Is-Mine/docs.md

 ---
+title: |
-title: 306.
-Jesus Is Mine
+    306. Jesus Is Mine - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 306.
+Jesus Is Mine.
+Fade, fade each earthly joy, Jesus is mine!
+Break ev'ry tender tie, Jesus is mine!
+Dark is the wilderness, Earth has no resting place, Jesus alone can bless, Jesus is mine!
+    keywords:  |
-    keywords: Christ in Song, Jesus Is Mine, Fade, fade each earthly joy,
+        Christ in Song, adventhymnals, advent hymnals, Jesus Is Mine, Fade, fade each earthly joy.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 306. JESUS IS MINE
+####  Christ in Song,

 ```txt
 1.